Bantay’s Enduring Watchtower

 It was an easy climb, from the wooden flights of stairs that can be accessed from the entrance in the tower’s base and ends at the top (third level) which houses one main and four smaller bells.

-At the end of the climb we were greeted by a huge, old bell.
+At the end of the climb, we were greeted by a huge, old bell.
 Once we were inside, we noticed the structure of the tower.
-It was made of old bricks and lime stone, the original structure remains with some concrete reinforcement and few restorative modifications.
-The view and wind up the tower is amazing.
+It was made of old bricks and limestone, the original structure remains with some concrete reinforcement and few restorative modifications.
+The view and wind up the tower are amazing.
 Beside it, we stopped and endlessly gazed upon the city, surrounding towns and mountains that reach Abra.
 Most of Bantay and the surrounding land can be viewed from the top.
 We were able to enjoy the panoramic view of the towns surrounding the area that was set upon the background of white and blue skies

 The bell tower is also popular among local tourists because of the scenes of a well-known Filipino film “Panday” were apparently shot within and around it (Bantay Watchtower.
 Bantay, Ilocos Sur)